Day trips

 Thursday, July 23rd

-We’ve got two day trip options for Thursday: a pottery adventure to a San Marcos Tlapazola OR a food tour in the city.
-You’ll have to choose one
+We’ve got one day trip option for Thursday: a pottery adventure to a San Marcos Tlapazola.

 Pottery community visit to San Marcos Tlapazola